apryakhin/legion.stanford.edu/publications.md

 system runs efficiently with current technologies.
 We also study each system's scalability, ability to hide communication and mitigate load imbalance.

+<a name="meshfree2020"></a>__An Implicitly Parallel Meshfree Solver in Regent__ [PDF](/pdfs/pawatm2020.pdf) <br/>
+_Rupanshu Soi, Nischay Ram Mamidi, Elliott Slaughter, Kumar Prasun, Anil Nemili, and S.M.
+Deshpande_ <br/>
+In the Parallel Applications Workshop, Alternatives to MPI+X ([PAW-ATM 2020](https://sourceryinstitute.github.io/PAW/PAW-ATM20/indexPAW-ATM20.html)) <br/>
+__Abstract:__ This paper presents the development of a Regent based implicitly parallel meshfree solver for inviscid compressible fluid flows.
+The meshfree solver is based on the Least Squares Kinetic Upwind Method (LSKUM).
+The performance of the Regent parallel solver is assessed by comparing with the explicitly parallel versions of the same solver written in Fortran 90 and Julia.
+The Fortran code uses MPI with PETSc libraries, while the Julia code uses an MPI + X alternative parallel library.
+Numerical results are shown to assess the performance of these solvers on single and multiple CPU nodes.

 <a name="dcr2021"></a>__Scaling Implicit Parallelism via Dynamic Control Replication__ [PDF](/pdfs/dcr2021.pdf) <br/>